 The motion of the Sun

 In the Western Julian Calendar ➚ an extra leap day needs to be inserted into the calendar every four years (4 x 0.25 = 1) to keep the solar calendar synchronized with the earth’s orbit.
-However, the number of days is actually a little less than 365.25 it is closer to 365.2425, to account for this discrepancy the Gregorian calendar ➚ was devised with additional rules for leap days in century years (2100 will not be a leap year but 2000 was).
+However, the number of days is actually a little less than 365.25 it is closer to 365.2425, to account for this discrepancy the Gregorian calendar ➚ was introduced with additional rules for leap days in century years (2100 will not be a leap year but 2000 was).
 By the time the Gregorian system was introduced in 1582, the old Julian calculation had drifted from the true solar time by ten days or more.
-The Orthodox Eastern Church ➚ has still not accepted the Gregorian system and that is why they celebrate Easter ➚ on a different date.
+There were mass protests when these days were wiped from existence.
+The Orthodox Eastern Church ➚ has still not accepted the Gregorian system and that is why they celebrate Easter ➚ on a much later date.

 Perhaps more useful than using the sun as a clock is to take a look up at the stars.
 [For more on Chinese constellations please visit: Chinese stars and constellations].
 The sun appears to move relative to the backdrop of stars in an annual cycle - and so the constellation the sun is currently in front of tells you the approximate date.
 As the sun is so bright, this observation has to be made just before sunrise or after sunset.
 The stars appear to rotate about one point in the night star - the pole star.
 The Chinese used the pole star and circumpolar stars rather than the sun as these are easier to observe directly and accurately.
 As summer progresses different stars and constellations appear above the southern horizon ➚ and this is another way of working out the date.

 The motion of the Moon